MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-scenario-health.md

 ---

-# Microsoft Entra ID Health
+# Microsoft Entra Health

-Microsoft Entra ID Health (preview) provides you with the ability to monitor and diagnose the health of your Microsoft Entra tenant through the following capabilities:
+Microsoft Entra Health (preview) provides you with the ability to monitor and diagnose the health of your Microsoft Entra tenant through the following capabilities:

 **Service level agreement (SLA) attainment**: